oracle-livelabs/database/datapump-x-platform-migration/02-preparationsource/preparationsource.md

 ## Task 4: Configuring Default RMAN Settings (SOURCE)
 The next parameters you're going to set for RMAN work well in the lab.
 For your environment you might have to adopt them by increasing parallelism, the backup destination etc.

-On source start the rman console:

 ### Step 1: Open RMAN Console (SOURCE)
+On source start the rman console connecting to the source database:

   ```
     <copy>
      rman target /